U.S. News Rankings

 |School type||private, coed college|

 When applying to Tougaloo College, it's important to note the application deadline is July 1, and the early action deadline is November 1.
 Scores for either the ACT or SAT test are due July 1.
 The application fee at Tougaloo College is $25.
-It is selective, with an acceptance rate of 37.3 percent and an early acceptance rate of 20.0 percent.
+It is less selective, with an acceptance rate of 37.4 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 The student-faculty ratio at Tougaloo College is 12:1, and the school has 61 percent of its classes with fewer than 20 students.
 The most popular majors at Tougaloo College include: Sociology; English Language and Literature, General; Psychology, General; Economics, General; and Biological and Biomedical Sciences.
 The average freshman retention rate, an indicator of student satisfaction, is 74.8 percent.